Explainer: What happened in the Supreme Court on Friday (and what is the MCI bribery case)?

 What happened in the Supreme Court on Friday morning?

 On Friday, the petition filed by Prashant Bhushan – similar to Jaiswal’s – came up before the bench of Justice Sikri, who expressed displeasure in the manner in which the matter was being taken up.
 He wondered why a second petition was filed with similar contents and mentioned before another bench on Thursday when it was clear that his bench was going hear the matter on Friday.
-Later, he clubbed the matter with the Constitution bench proposed by the Justice Chelameswar, which was supposed to take up the matter on Monday
+Later, he placed the matter before the Chief Justice for passing appropriate orders in listing the case.
+The bench also impleaded the Supreme Court Bar Association in the petition on the forum’s request.

 What happened on Friday afternoon?